 Instead of global consistency, Multi-DC mode in FoundationDB focuses on performing fast failover to a new region in case the master region fails.
 Two options are available in this mode.
 First is the use of asynchronous replication to create a standby set of nodes in a different region.
 The standby region can be promoted to the master region in case the original master region fails altogether.
 Some recently committed data may be lost in this option.
 The second option is use synchronous replication of simply the mutation log to the standby region.
 The advantage here is that the mutation log will allow access to recently committed data even in the standby region in case the master region fails.

 A well-documented and reproducible Kubernetes deployment for FoundationDB is officially still a Work-In-Progress.
 One of the key blockers for such a deployment is the inability to specify hosts using hostname as opposed to IP.
 Kubernetes StatefulSets create ordinal and stable network IDs for their pods making the IDs similar to hostnames in the traditional world.
-Using IPs to identify such pods would be impossible since those IPs would change frequently.
+Using IP addresses to identify such pods would be impossible because those addresses would change frequently.
 The latest thread on the design challenges involved can be tracked in this forum post.

 As a multi-model database providing decentralized data services to power many microservices, YugabyteDB was built to handle the ephemeral nature of containerized infrastructure.
 A Kubernetes YAML (with definitions for StatefulSets and other relevant services) as well as a Helm Chart are available for Kubernetes deployments.